 Biography of Michael Sailstorfer

-The sculptures and installations of Michael Sailstorfer force us to question the very nature of sculpture, and to see that our environment is finely balanced and far more fragile than we first may think.
+The sculptures and installations of Michael Sailstorfer force us to question the very nature of sculpture, and to see that our environment is far more fragile than we first may think.
 Born in 1979 in a small Bavarian farming village, Michael Sailstorfer is the son of a stone sculptor.
 Having started out with drawing he was soon convinced by his teachers at a Munich art school to convert fully to sculpture, because his works centered around explorations of space.
 He later completed his MA Fine Arts at Goldsmiths, London in 2003.